ci-lab-cz/streamd/README.md

   --npt_time ps         Time of NPT equilibration in ps --nvt_time ps         Time of NVT equilibration in ps --seed int            seed
-  --not_clean_backup_files
+  --no_dr               Turn off the acdoctor mode and do not check/diagnose problems in the input ligand file in the next attempt if the regular AmberTools run for
+                        ligand preparation fails.
+Use this argument carefully and ensure that you provide valid structures --not_clean_backup_files
                         Not to remove all backups of md files --steps [STEPS ...]
-Run a particular step(s) of the StreaMD process.
-                        Options: 1 - Run the preparation step (protein, ligand, cofactor preparation).
-                                 2 - Run the MD equilibration step (minimization, NVT, NPT).
-                                 3 - Run the MD simulation.
-                                 4 - Run the MD analysis.
-                        Example: 3 4.
-                        If step(s) 2, 3, or 4 are used, the --wdir_to_continue argument must also be provided to specify directories containing files obtained during step 1.

-Extend Molecular Dynamics Simulation:
+Run a particular step(s) of the StreaMD run.
+Options:1 - run preparation step (protein, ligand, cofactor preparation) 2 - run MD equilibration step (minimization, NVT, NPT) 3 - run MD simulation 4 - run MD analysis.
+Ex: 3 4 If 2/3/4 step(s) are used --wdir_to_continue argument should be used to provide directories with files obtained during the step 1 --mdp_dir Path to a directory with specific mdp files To use specific MD settings, the user can provide a path to a directory that contains any of the following .mdp files: ions.mdp, minim.mdp, nvt.mdp, npt.mdp, md.mdp.
+Missing .mdp files will be replaced by default StreaMD files.
+Provided .mdp files will be used as templates, although the system StreaMD parameters (seed, nvt_time, npt_time, md_time, and tc-grps (can not be changed by user)) will override the ones provided.
+                        Warning: The names of the files must be strictly preserved.
   --wdir_to_continue DIRNAME [DIRNAME ...]
                         Single or multiple directories contain simulations created by the tool.
-                        Use with steps 2,3 or 4 to continue a run or use the --md_time argument to extend previously finished simulations.
-                        The directories should contain the following files: tpr, cpt, xtc and all_ligand_resid.txt files.
-                        The all_ligand_resid.txt file is optional and used to run md analysis for the ligands.
-                        If you want to continue your own simulation not created by the tool, use the --tpr, --cpt, --xtc and --wdir arguments
+Use with steps 2,3,4 to continue run. ' Should consist of: tpr, cpt, xtc and all_ligand_resid.txt files.
+File all_ligand_resid.txt is optional and used to run md analysis for the ligands.
+If you want to continue your own simulation not created by the tool use --tpr, --cpt, --xtc and --wdir or arguments (--ligand_list_file is optional and required to run md analysis after simulation )

+Continue or Extend Molecular Dynamics Simulation:
-                        (--ligand_list_file is optional and required to run MD analysis after the simulation ) --deffnm preffix for md files
+  --deffnm preffix for md files
                         Preffix for the md files.
 Used to run, extend or continue the simulation.
 If --wdir_to_continue is used files as deffnm.tpr, deffnm.cpt, deffnm.xtc will be searched from --wdir_to_continue directories